ozyam365/pq/README.md

 pq (phpquick) is a tiny DSL that converts simple scripts into PHP.

 Version 0.01

-Created together with ChatGPT & Gemini.
+ozones produced this together with ChatGPT and Gemini.

 ---